Exam format, study system, hardest topics & practical assessment tips

 The CSWIP 3.1u exam tests your ability to identify defects, understand inspection principles, and work safely underwater.
 It's not designed to trick you — it expects precision and safety.

-The 3.1u exam has two distinct parts: a written exam and a practical assessment.
+Two parts: a written exam and a practical assessment.
 Both must be passed.

 | Component | Format | Duration | Pass Mark |